jstrait/beats/README.markdown

     gem install beats

-Note that if you are installing using the default version of Ruby that comes with MacOS X, you might get a file permission error.
+Note: if you're installing using the default version of Ruby that comes with macOS, you might get a file permission error.
 If that happens, use `sudo gem install beats` instead.
-If you are using RVM, plain `gem install beats` should work fine.
+If you're using a version manager such as rbenv, chruby, or RVM, plain `gem install beats` should work fine.

 Once installed, you can then run Beats from the command-line using the `beats` command.